HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 ### Experiment

 You can modify the parameters in [config.py](https://github.com/HKU-Smart-Mobility-Lab/Transpotation_Simulator/blob/main/simulator/config.py), and then excute `python main.py`.
-The records will be recorded in the directory named output.
+The records will be recorded in the directory named output.We conduct a set of reinforcement learning (RL) based experiments to validate the effectiveness of the simulator in supporting algorithm testing for matching and repositioning modules.

 Reposition Module